• Skip to primary navigation

 For any content issues please Contact Us.

-If you have a child diagnosed with cerebral palsy, find a lawyer to determine if you have a medical malpractice case.
-Rely on a Rhode Island cerebral palsy lawyer who knows the laws in the state and who will give you and your child the best possible chance of success.
+Call a Rhode Island cerebral palsy lawyer if you have a child diagnosed with cerebral palsy and believe healthcare providers are to blame.
+A lawyer who knows the state’s laws will give you and your child the best possible chance of success.
 An experienced attorney can also help you understand disability rights.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area